 The critical insight from the table is that every campaign type requires a different measurement method.
 Malls that apply a single metric across all formats will systematically under- or over-value specific channels — and will make consistently wrong budget allocation decisions as a result.

-How to Measure Campaign Impact with Footfall Analytics
+How to measure campaign I¡impact with Footfall Analytics

 Campaign measurement in physical retail is a solved problem — but only for teams that have the right data infrastructure.
 The measurement framework has four components: baseline, uplift, attribution, and zone activation.